ouchitaikoproject/OuchiTaikoProject/READMENEWTESTSMALL.md

 <img src="images/Pictures/newsignalterminal.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Connect other ribbon set: 4 wires → blue SIGNAL terminal block (circuit).
-Opposite end:
+Connect the 4 wires on one end of the other set of ribbon wire to the blue SIGNAL terminal block on the circuit board.

+Connect the other end to the TIP terminal of the respective TRS jack:
-- Terminal 1 → TIP of TRS Jack 1
+- Terminal pin 1 → TIP of TRS Jack 1
-- Terminal 2 → TIP of TRS Jack 2
+- Terminal pin 2 → TIP of TRS Jack 2
-- Terminal 3 → TIP of TRS Jack 3
+- Terminal pin 3 → TIP of TRS Jack 3
-- Terminal 4 → TIP of TRS Jack 4
+- Terminal pin 4 → TIP of TRS Jack 4

 ---

-**J4.
-Connect XIAO to USB coupler**
+#### **Connect The XIAO Board To The Control Box USB Coupler**

-Using short USB-C cable, connect XIAO → USB-C coupler.
+Using the short USB-C to USB-C cable, connect the XIAO board to the USB-C coupler inside the control box.

-**Final wired result:**
+---

+**This is how the final, wired product should look:**

 <div align="center">
 <img src="images/Pictures/allwires.jpg" width="350px" style="display: block; margin: 0 auto;">